vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 <img width="381" height="472" alt="Screenshot 2025-07-14 at 10 43 31 PM" src="https://github.com/user-attachments/assets/c29b985a-2bab-4c02-a48b-a16a6c0d7b7b" />

 ### Attribute Implications

 An **attribute implication** is a rule of the form:

+X → Y

+Where X, Y ⊆ M. This means:

+> If an object has all the attributes in set X, then it also has all the attributes in set Y.

+These implications capture dependencies between attributes and can be used for reasoning and data compression.
+FCA provides tools to compute a minimal (canonical) set of such implications, known as the **Duquenne–Guigues basis**.

+---

+### Object Implications

+**Object implications** are less commonly used and arise in the **dual** setting of FCA:

+A → B

+Where A, B ⊆ G. This means:

+> If all objects in A share certain attributes, then the same holds for objects in B.

+While analogous to attribute implications, object implications are mainly explored in theoretical extensions of FCA.